Jamie Lynn Spears: 2018–present: Sweet Magnolias, Zoey 102, memoir, and reality television

 In an episode that aired on July 13, 2018, Spears returned to Nickelodeon for the first time in over ten years as a contestant on the revived game show Double Dare with her daughter Maddie.
 In July 2019, Netflix announced that Spears was cast as Noreen Fitzgibbons in the romance drama series Sweet Magnolias, based on the novel series by Sherryl Woods.
 Spears appeared in the role as a series regular in each subsequent season.

 In July 2020, the cast of Zoey 101 reunited in an episode of the eleventh season of All That.
 Spears played herself and her old All That character Thelma Stump.
 That year, Spears and Chantel Jeffries recorded a new version of the Zoey 101 theme song "Follow Me".
 The music video for the song featured appearances by numerous celebrities and Spears' elder daughter Maddie.
 On October 29, 2020, Spears performed "Follow Me" on Good Morning America.

 On January 18, 2022, Spears released her memoir Things I Should Have Said: Family, Fame, and Figuring it Out, under Worthy Publishing, an imprint of Hachette Book Group.
 Rolling Stone recommended the book but highlighted that Jamie Lynn ostensibly used her sister Britney Spears' highly publicized struggles and conservatorship to promote the book.
-The book was not a financial success.
+The book debuted at number sixteen on Publishers Weekly Bestseller List selling 5,151 units in its first week.

 On January 4, 2023, she began competing on Fox's survival television series Special Forces: World's Toughest Test, where contestants participate in special forces training challenges at a camp removed from society.
 She left the series during the competition's third episode, with Spears saying that she missed her children.